-In the absence of selected columns, all the input file's columns will be output.
+Table's input dataset can be given either as a file or from Standard input (see Section 4.1.3 [Standard input], page 104).
+In the absence of selected columns, all the input's columns will be written to the output.
 If the specified output is a FITS file, the type of FITS table (binary or ASCII) will be determined from the --tabletype option.
 If the output is not a FITS file, it will be printed as a plain text table (with space characters between the columns).
-When the columns are accompanied by meta-data (like column name, units, or comments), this information will also printed in the plain text file before the table, as described in Section 4.5.2 [Gnuastro text table format], page 103.
+When the columns are accompanied by meta-data (like column name, units, or comments), this information will also printed in the plain text file before the table, as described in Section 4.6.2 [Gnuastro text table format], page 119.

-For the full list of options common to all Gnuastro programs please see Section 4.1.2 [Common options], page 85.
-Options can also be stored in directory, user or system-wide configuration files to avoid repeating on the command-line, see Section 4.2 [Configuration files], page 93.
-Table does not follow Automatic output that is common in most Gnuastro programs, see Section 4.8 [Automatic output], page 111.
+For the full list of options common to all Gnuastro programs please see Section 4.1.2 [Common options], page 95.
+Options can also be stored in directory, user or system-wide configuration files to avoid repeating on the command-line, see Section 4.2 [Configuration files], page 105.
+Table does not follow Automatic output that is common in most Gnuastro programs, see Section 4.8 [Automatic output], page 124.
 Thus, in the absence of an output file, the selected columns will be printed on the command-line with no column information, ready for redirecting to other tools like AWK or sort, similar to the examples above.